 The name monk fruit might not be very common, but perhaps you have heard of luo han guo, Buddha fruit, or longevity fruit.
 These are all names for Siraitia grosvenoori, a vine in the gourd family that bears a particularly valuable and powerful fruit.
 You can primarily find monk fruit in Thailand and certain parts of China, where it has been used for thousands of years as both, a medicinal remedy for a variety of diseases and a useful food additive, namely as an artificial sweetener.
 This unusual fruit is exponentially sweeter than sugar, with high concentrations of fructose and glucose, but the sweetness comes from unique glycosides in the flesh of the fruit.
 In addition, this fruit is packed with antioxidants and other organic compounds and vitamins that have a wide array of benefits to human health.

-The fruit itself is round, approximately 5 centimeters in diameter, and has a sweet edible pulp inside a bitter outer rind.
+The fruit itself is round approximately 5 centimeters in diameter and has a sweet edible pulp inside a bitter outer rind.
 The fruit is attached to the plant via long tendrils, as this plant is technically a vine.
-Although this has been in use to treat many different ailments in traditional Chinese medicine for millennia, the western world only discovered the fruit in the 20th century, and it has only been in the last 20 years that major international attention has been drawn to luo han guo.
-The importance of its role as an artificial sweetener has made it very valuable to the western world, and monk fruit supplements and the fruit itself can now be found on a much wider scale than in the past.
+Although this has been used to treat different ailments in traditional Chinese medicine for millennia, other countries only discovered the fruit in the 20th century, and it has only been in the last 20 years that major international attention has been drawn to luo han guo.
+The importance of its role as an artificial sweetener has made it very valuable and monk fruit supplements and the fruit itself can now be found on a much wider scale than in the past.
 Now, let’s take a closer look at some of the invaluable health benefits of monk fruit.

 Health Benefits of Monk Fruit

-Weight Gain: Similarly, high sugar intake has been linked to obesity in many cases.
-Weight loss programs can be strenuous and challenging for many people, but by providing a healthy and extremely sweet alternative, monk fruit extracts and supplements can be the best of both worlds for those trying to lose weight without compromising taste and the pleasure of eating.
+Similarly, high sugar intake has been linked to obesity in many cases.
+Weight loss programs are strenuous and challenging for many people, but by providing a healthy and extremely sweet alternative, monk fruit extracts and supplements can be the best of both worlds for those trying to lose weight without compromising taste and the pleasure of eating.

 Word of Caution: Like so many other herbal remedies, there have been no reported cases of serious side effects with monk fruit.
 However, as with any plant or food group, there is a chance of side effects for a small group of people.
 Fortunately, due to the anti-allergenic properties of monk fruit, you’re unlikely to ever experience them.
 As always, it is important to always speak with an herbalist or a trained medical professional before adding a new herbal remedy to your health regimen.